alces-flight/ghpc-docs/admin/identifying-nodes.md

     ```bash
     flight hunter show --buffer b20a5b1f
     ```
-    - The `label` preset (at the top of this output) is the MAC address of the interface it PXE booted on.
+    - The `label` preset (at the top of this output) is the interface name & MAC address of the interface it PXE booted on.
 This will be useful later on when assigning a personality to the node for PXE booting